-Comprehensive coverage of regulations regarding long-term care facilities
+Comprehensive coverage of regulations affecting long-term care facilities

 As the U.S. population ages, the number of individuals requiring short or long stays in nursing homes and long-term care facilities will continue to rise.
 In this environment it is essential that healthcare leaders and others involved in senior care maintain compliance with current regulations while striving to provide high-quality, cost-effective care to residents and families.